Telling Your Story: Testing for Yourself

 From the profile of an INFJ or Advocate.

-Below are carefully selected data sets for you to explore.
+Below are carefully selected tests and activities for you to explore.
 You have discretion over how much or how little you do here.
 In every instance, you can do as much or as little as you like.
 Remember, however, that the more detail you have, the clearer the overall meaning will be.

-The goal is to write part of the story about yourself.
-What comes together in that gestalt way when you look at these data?
+The goal is to write your story.
+These tests and activities might help you shine a light on yourself.
+What comes together (perhaps with that gestalt click!)when you look at these data?
 What emerges from the details?
 What picture do you see — and what are the thousand words, so to speak, that go with that picture?

 Remember to be metacognitively vigilant.
 Everything below helps organize your thinking, but who you are — and what you have to say about it — is up to you.

-The number does not tell the whole story.
-It is part of a much larger story, so it is up to you to put it in context.
-Keep in mind that grades are damaging as a vector for negativity, not necessarily on their own; it’s what grades transmit that can hurt you.
-What is the story behind your grades?
+No number tells the whole story.
+Each one is part of a much larger story, so it is up to you to put it in context.
+Keep in mind that grades are sometimes damaging as a vector for negativity, not necessarily on their own; it’s what grades transmit that can hurt you.
+When you look at your transcript, the question is: What is the story behind it?

 2. 16 Personalities